 Is my country or area of interest included in "European Studies"?

 Odds are, yes!
 CES funds projects related to Europe broadly defined, including areas such as Turkey, the UK, Russia and Eastern Europe, and Iceland.
 In the past, the Council has even sponsored research pertaining to colonial topics, as long as Europe is a central component of the project.
 If you are still unsure if your research is eligible, contact CES directly for clarification.

 Do I need to be formally affiliated with a university or research center in Europe in order to apply?

 This is not a prerequisite.
 Nevertheless, if you have such an invitation or affiliation, please note it in your application.

 What research areas does CES support?

-The Council takes a broad interpretation of European Studies, setting no specific parameters regarding period or discipline.
+CES takes a broad interpretation of European Studies, setting no specific parameters regarding period or discipline.
 Thus, applicants of all disciplines pursuing research relevant to European Studies are encouraged to apply.